Table of contents

 If you prefer a lighter or plant-based approach, you can try these alternatives:

-• Shrimp: A light, delicious option for seafood lovers.
-Just be careful not to overcook it—it only needs a few minutes.
+- Shrimp: A light, delicious option for seafood lovers.
+Be careful not to overcook it—it only needs a few minutes.

 Pro Tip: Marinate your protein briefly in soy sauce, a splash of sesame oil, and a pinch of cornstarch to tenderize it and add extra flavor.